zmaomia/Training-Data-Preperation-Shapefile/README.md

 # Training-Data-Preperation
-Scripts to covert annotations from shapefiles
+The scripts convert annotations from shapefiles to COCO or TXT format for ITD model training.